 Step 2 to build courage: Take the challenge

-I needed to regain control of my wise mind and kick my ED mind to the curb, so I began to use opposite action in my everyday life and decisions to help me learn to live, not just survive.
-My therapist, Genie Burnett, began giving me homework assignments to challenge my ED mind and kick me out of my comfort zone.
-I use to run daily, so one assignment she gave to my husband was to stop me from going on a run one day that week as I was heading out the door.
-I anticipated him stopping me the whole week- it consumed my every thought at every waking moment.
-The anxiety that built connected to that one action of me not running one day was debilitating, and that one challenge made me realize that my have to connected to running was not healthy.
+I needed to regain control of my wise mind and kick my ED mind to the curb.
+So I began to use opposite action in my everyday life and decisions to help me learn to live, not just survive.
+My therapist gave me homework assignments to challenge my ED mind and kick me out of my comfort zone.
+I used to run daily; one assignment she gave my husband was to stop me from going on a run one day that week.
+I anticipated him stopping me the whole week.
+It consumed my every thought at every waking moment.
+The anxiety that built connected to that one action of me not running one day was debilitating.
+And that one challenge made me realize that my have to connected to running was not healthy.
 I could no longer claim to be wise minded in my exercise, and food was no different.
-I began to use opposite actions in my exercise and food, and it helped me learn to recognize my ED mind and begin to listen more to my wise mind.
+I began to use opposite actions in my exercise and food.
+It helped me learn to recognize my ED mind and begin to listen more to my wise mind.

 Artwork by ©2016 defectivebarbie